-The following approaches for temporary SWM ponds that outlet to regulated areas should be considered:
+The following approaches for temporary SWM ponds that outlet to regulated areas or are located in regulated areas should be considered:

-Use erosion control blankets depending on construction timing and duration.
-Plant native riparian groundcover vegetation to ensure full coverage, especially in cases where works will be completed over a longer timeframe (i.e., greater than one year).
-Use sod mats where appropriate.
+- □ Use erosion control blankets depending on construction timing and duration. - □ Plant native riparian groundcover vegetation to ensure full coverage, especially in cases where works will be completed over a longer timeframe (i.e., greater than one year). - □ Use sod mats where appropriate.

-3.4 Areas Adjacent to Natural Hazards and Wetlands
+3.3 Areas Adjacent to Natural Hazards and Wetlands

-Plantings in the regulated allowance of natural hazards and wetlands are important for preserving the health of the natural area and improving the ecological function of the watershed.
-While regulation and policy determine the allowance width, the width of the planting area and composition of the plantings can be determined by an ecological impact study, equivalent ecological study or as determined by CH.
-The planting area in the regulated allowance is intended to be established and maintained as natural, self-sustaining vegetation.
+Plantings in the regulated allowance of natural hazards and wetlands are important for maintaining the hydrologic form and function and minimizing or mitigating erosion and flooding across the watershed.
+The planting area in the regulated allowance is intended to be established and maintained as native, self-sustaining vegetation.
 CH promotes rehabilitating sites using planting densities appropriate to the desired Ecological Land Classification (ELC) vegetation community.
 Appropriate planting densities should be established through consultation with CH.